verbjs/verb/packages/cli/templates/static/index.md

 ## Learn More

-Check out the [Verb documentation](https://github.com/wess/verb) to learn more about the framework.
+Check out the [Verb documentation](https://github.com/wess/verb) to learn more about the library.